rockdaboot/wget2/docs/wget2.md

   Please be aware that the behavior of this combination of flags works slightly different than in wget1.x.

-  If -I is given first, the default is 'exclude all'.
-If -X is given first, the default is 'include all'.
+  If `-I` is given first, the default is 'exclude all'.
+If `-X` is given first, the default is 'include all'.

   Multiple -I/-X options are processed 'first to last'.
 The last match is relevant.

       Example: -I /pub -X /pub/trash would download all from /pub/ except from /pub/trash.
       Example: -X /pub -I /pub/important would download all except from /pub where only /pub/important would be downloaded.

-  To reset the list (e.g. to ignore -I/-X from .wgetrc files) use `--no-include-directories` or `--no-exclude-directories`.
+  To reset the list (e.g. to ignore -I/-X from `.wget2rc` files) use `--no-include-directories` or `--no-exclude-directories`.

 ### `-np`, `--no-parent`